lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab2-introducingNodeJS/readme.md

 on the commandline to verify whether *npm* is installed successully.
 This should return the version label for the installed version of *npm*.
 NPM is the Node Package Manager - the component that takes care of downloading and installing packages that provide modules with reusable functionality.
 Check the website [npmjs.com](https://www.npmjs.com/) to explore the wealth of the more than 1 Million packages available on NPM.

-The resources for this part of the hands on workshop are available in VS Code in the directory *lab2-introducingNodeJS*
+The resources for this part of the hands on workshop are available in VS Code in the directory *lab2-introducingNodeJS*.
+All folders and files the instructions below ask you to create are already available in the directory *lab2-introducingNodeJS/solutions*.
+Instead of creating all files as per the instructions, you can also use these prepared files to see the effect.

 ## Gentle introduction to Node applications